-The independent members of the Board are John Black, Darren Devine, Thomas E. Wharton Jr. and Douglas Silver.
-David Kelley is a not independent as he is an officer of the Company.
+The independent members of the Board are John Black, Darren Devine and Thomas E. Wharton Jr. Douglas Silver (Chairman) and.
+David Kelley (CEO) are a not independent as they are officers of the Company.

 Directorships

 Certain members of the Board are currently serving on boards of directors of other reporting companies (or equivalent) as set out below: